Immanuel-C/RunGameEngine/README.md

 **Features:**

-- Texture Rendering with OpenGL
+- Texture Rendering
-- Cameras with OpenGL
+- Cameras with
-- Input with GLFW
+- Input
-- Windowing System with GLFW
+- Windowing System
-- Audio with IrrKlang
+- Audio

 If you find any bugs please report them using the issue tab

 **Requirments:**

-Run only supports graphics cards with the version 4.6 of OpenGL.
+Run only supports graphics cards with the version 4.6 of OpenGL and requires Windows for now.

 **How to build The Example Project:**